ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 Non-deterministic Polynomial.
 A deterministic algorithm is an algorithm where the execution path is completely determined by the input.
 Non-determinism allows for exploring multiple execution paths simultaneously, similar to randomness.

 Generally, for NP problems, you need to show there exists an efficient certifier for those problems.
-This can be done by just proving that an algorithm can be solved in polynomial time.
+This can be done by just proving that an algorithm can be verified in polynomial time.
 ## Efficient Certification
 This is an algorithm that checks if a solution exists in polynomial time.